Warwick Castle Visit

 11 Centuries, can you imagine it?
-As a Canadian (and a massive history nut) visiting Warwick Castle was a dream come true.
+As a Canadian (and a massive history nut) my Warwick Castle visit was a dream come true.
 I had prepared myself by watching documentaries on the history of Warwick Castle and taking in all I could on the history of the Castle.

 These days Warwick Castle’s owners, are the Merlin Entertainments Group, who own Madame Tussaud’s.
 They have spent over $20 million dollars in restoration work.